sammcj/smcleod/_posts/2020-11-18-team-charter.md

 To quote [Grant Sutton](https://www.linkedin.com/in/grant-d-sutton/?originalSubdomain=au) from [DigIO](https://digio.com.au):

-> Back when I was on a team we used **"Rework is better than No Work"** as one of our core principles.
+> Back when I was on a team we used **"Rework is better than no work"** as one of our core principles.
 >
 > There were several times on the project where we could have been effectively stuck waiting of API specifications to be finalised.
 >